LearningLocker/docs/report_api.md

 [graph](#graph) | GET /*id*/graph | **Deprecated**.
 Gets the graph data of statements from the report with the given *id*.

 *URIs relative to http://www.example.com/api/v1/reports/, unless otherwise noted.
 Additionally you must supply your Basic Auth details with each request.
-Your Basic Auth details can be found under "xAPI Statements" in your LRS's settings.*
+Your Basic Auth details can be found under "xAPI Statements" in your LRS's settings.
+Example requests have been provided on our [Postman page](/postman).*

 ## index
 ```